duckki/duckki.github.io/_posts/2026-09-13-formalization-first-development.md

 - ordinary Python and Rust implementations, differentially tested against the proved Lean executions.

-The formal specification makes the intended algorithm easier to review.
-The theorem turns “correct” into a concrete promise.
-The proof checks that promise over the entire supported input space, including numerical cases that ordinary examples may miss.
-That moves exhaustive correctness reasoning out of line-by-line code review.
-Together, these artifacts form a durable assurance package that can be rechecked whenever the implementation changes.
+The formal specification makes the intended algorithm easier to review, the theorem turns “correct” into a concrete promise, and the proof checks that promise over the entire supported input space.
+Together, they form a durable assurance package that can be rechecked whenever the implementation changes.

-AI can already give us plausible code from prose.
-If the agent can also spend a few more hours assembling evidence, which deliverable would you rather receive:
+That is my broader thesis: formal verification will be a key to software productivity with AI.
+Formalization-first converts a few more hours of agent work into a much better human review package: We inspect the intent, specification, and guarantee, then let Lean check that the implementation meets them.
+Which deliverable would you rather review: **code alone, or code with a precise formal specification and a machine-checked whole-function proof?**

-**the code alone, or the code together with its formal specification and a machine-checked proof that the whole function meets its stated guarantee?**
+**Code and proofs are now both cheap.
+Verified correctness is the necessary artifact.**